Ed Crane (politician): Political views

 Crane is politically libertarian.
-He has described the core principles of libertarianism as being personal liberty, free markets and limited government.
+He has described the core principles of libertarianism as being personal liberty, free markets, and limited government.

-He was supportive of then-presidential candidate Ron Paul on issues such as cutting spending, lowering taxes, support for a non-interventionist foreign policy, protecting civil liberties and promoting Austrian economics.
-"Support for dynamic market capitalism (as opposed to crony capitalism), social tolerance, and a healthy skepticism of foreign military adventurism is a combination of views held by a plurality of Americans," he states in his column.
-"It is why the 21st century is likely to be a libertarian century.
+In 2012, Crane was supportive of then-presidential candidate Ron Paul on issues such as tax and spending cuts, support for a non-interventionist foreign policy, protections for civil liberties, and the promotion of Austrian economics.
+At the time, Crane wrote, "The 21st century is likely to be a libertarian century.
 It is why the focus should be on Ron Paul's philosophy and his policy proposals in 2012."

-In 2016 he supported presidential candidate Rand Paul.
+In 2016, Crane supported presidential candidate Rand Paul.
 It was reported that Crane had stopped raising money for the Purple PAC that was supporting Rand; but Crane stated that the PAC was still operating and it wasn't shutting down.
 He stated, "I'm still 'standing with Rand,' as they say, and there's no one else I can think of supporting."